Activating More Pixels in Image Super-Resolution Transformer: Experiments

-We also provide the visual comparison as shown in Fig.~\ref{visual_cmp}.
-For the images ``img\underline{~}011'', ``img\underline{~}044'' and ``img\underline{~}073'' in Urban100 dataset, our method can successfully recover the clear lattice content.
+\textbf{Visual comparison.} We provide the visual comparison in Fig.~\ref{visual_cmp}.
+For the images ``img\underline{~}002'', ``img\underline{~}011'', ``img\underline{~}030'', ``img\underline{~}044'' and ``img\underline{~}073'' in Urban100, HAT successfully recovers the clear lattice content.
 In contrast, the other approaches all suffer from severe blurry effects.

-We can observe similar behaviors on ``HealingPlanet'' in Manga109 dataset.
-When recovering the characters in the image, HAT obtains clearer textures than the other methods.
-Combining the quantitative comparison results, we demonstrate the superiority of our method.
+We can also observe similar behaviors on ``PrayerHaNemurenai'' in Manga109.
+When recovering the characters, HAT obtains significantly clearer textures than other methods.
+The visual results also demonstrate the superiority of our approach.